pranabislam/FinalProject/README.md

 We made a puzzle game in Java's GUI.
 Solve the puzzle by moving the pieces with your mouse.
 Choose from four images.
 Have fun!

 **How to run:**
-Compile Gui1.java in terminal or powershell and run with "java Gui1"
+Compile Gui1.java in terminal or powershell and run with "java Gui1".
+Also PLEASE NOTE: The window size matters!
+If you don't see the buttons to begin, try changing computer screens!
+We aren't sure if screen size matters but window size certainly does, and if the window size (even though we set it to 1200 x 850) is too small, you won't see the buttons.
+We think this is a nonissue for most people though.

 **Work Log:**